Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Homotopy Type Theory in

 An important concept in HoTT is that of Voevodsky's \emph{h-levels}~\cite{Voevodsky10bonn}, which gives rise to the notion of an \emph{n-type}.
 Since types in HoTT are interpreted as spaces (or rather, as homotopy types), they are not only determined by their points but also by which higher paths they may contain.
 We say that a type $A$ is an $n$-type if all $(n+1)$-dimensional structure of $A$ is trivial.
 Formally, this is captured by an inductive definition.
 We say that $A$ is a $(-2)$-type if it is contractible, i.e.\ consisting of a single point, as captured by $\func{isContr}\,A = \Sigma_{a_0 : A}((a : A) \to \tyPath{a_0}{a})$.
 We inductively say that $A$ is an $(n+1)$-type if for any $x ,y : A$, the type $\tyPath{x}{y}$ is an $n$-type.
 We call $(-1)$-types \emph{propositions} and $0$-types \emph{sets}.

 We can turn any type $A$ into an $n$-type by $n$-\emph{truncation}, denoted $\truncT{n}{A}$.
-We often use the direct definitions of $(-1)$- and $0$-truncation in our formalization, and similar constructions work for any fixed value of $n$, but not when $n$ is arbitrary.
-For higher $n$ we rely on the hub-and-spoke construction~\cite[Sect.~7.3]{HoTT13}.
-One caveat with truncations is that a map $f : A \to B$ does \emph{not}, in general, induce a map $f : \truncT{n}{A} \to B$.
-This is, however, the case when $B$ is an $n$-type.
-In particular, $f$ always induces a function $\truncT{n}{f} : \truncT{n}{A} \to \truncT{n}{B}$.
+For instance, the $(-1)$-truncation may be directly defined using the following HIT: \ExecuteMetaData[agda/latex/background.tex]{ptrunc} We often use direct definitions like this of $(-1)$- and $0$-truncation in our formalisation, and similar constructions work for any fixed value of $n$, but not when $n$ is arbitrary.
+For higher $n$ we rely on the hub-and-spoke construction~\cite[Section~7.3]{HoTT13}. \ExecuteMetaData[agda/latex/background.tex]{trunc}